Finance & Career

 - Never submit an application without using your computer software to run a spelling and grammar check on a document.

 The Alabama Cooperative Extension System provides helpful job tips to maximize your job search knowledge and skills, including completing job applications, developing resumes and cover letters, dressing for the job, and interviewing techniques.
-For example, PREP (Promoting Readiness for Employment Possibilities) is an excellent program to help you to enhance your job search skills.
+For example, the Promoting Readiness for Employment Possibilities, better known as PREP, is an excellent program to help you to enhance your job search skills.